-If the case uses immersed wall boundary conditions then force reporting on those surfaces requires stl files to be provided per immersed wall zone.
-The solution is interpolated onto the points in the stl so the mesh needs to be at least as fine as the boundary otherwise the accuracy of the reported forces will be affected.
-The interpolated solution on the stl is also output at the same frequency as other surface data.
+If the case uses immersed wall boundary conditions then force reporting on those surfaces requires STL files to be provided per immersed wall zone.
+The solution is interpolated onto the points in the STL so the mesh needs to be at least as fine as the boundary otherwise the accuracy of the reported forces will be affected.
+Additionally the normals used to calculate output values will be calculated directly from the provided STL file.
+Therefore a user should either use a surrogate STL generated by zM3, or ensure the provided STL file is watertight and has normals pointing into the body.

+The interpolated solution on the STL is also output at the same frequency as other surface data.